Project Management

 Activity log

 Every change to a project is automatically recorded in the activity log.
-This includes creation, edits to any field, status changes, team member updates, and deletion.
-Each log entry captures who made the change, when it happened, and what was modified.
-You can review the activity log in the Settings page to see a chronological history across all entities.
+This includes creation, edits to any field, status changes, team member updates, tag updates, and deletion.
+Each log entry captures who made the change, when it happened, and the updated record details.
+You can review the activity log in the Settings page to see a chronological history across all records.

 Notes